MissMoreau/MissMoreau.github.io/README.md

 Finally the contact section contains a form that allows you to enter your name, email, and what you want to ask me.
 This section does not currently support submission to a server.

 The launched website can be found at the following link: https://missmoreau.github.io/

+To run this code, there are several options.
+  1. download the code and open one of the .html files using your browser
+  2. download the code and run the code using a live server.